pulumi/docs/content/registry/packages/gcp/how-to-guides/gcp-ts-docker-gcr-cloudrun.md

 title: "Docker Build and Push to GCR and Deploy to Google Cloud Run using separate projects | TypeScript"
 h1: "Docker Build and Push to GCR and Deploy to Google Cloud Run using separate projects"
 linktitle: "Docker Build and Push to GCR and Deploy to Google Cloud Run using separate projects"
+meta_desc: "Docker Build and Push to GCR and Deploy to Google Cloud Run using separate projects how-to guide using ts"
 no_edit_this_page: true
 cloud: gcp
 language: ts